lkesteloot/unsong/unsong.md

 “Poor Other King.
 Overextended himself by conquering half the country, killing all who opposed him, defeating the Comet King, and ruling with an iron fist for fifteen years.
 With overextension like that, he must be ready to topple like a domino by now.”

 Crane put his hand on Ana’s shoulder.
-“Listen, you’re pretty, but…”
+“Listen, you’re pretty, but...”

 Ana tried to extract the offending hand.
 It didn’t budge.
 She stood up.
 “Get your hand off me,” she said.

-“Hey,” said Edgar, “I was just…”
+“Hey,” said Edgar, “I was just...”

 The hand was retracted, but not of its own accord.
 Ana looked up and saw that John had entered the galley and gently removed Edgar’s hand from her shoulder.